ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

+==**AWS VPC**:==
+**Network Access Control List(NACL)**:
+	\- is an optional layer of security for your VPC that acts as a firewall for ==controlling traffic in and out of one or more subnets==.
+You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
+	\- ==Rules are evaluated starting with the lowest numbered rule.
+As soon as a rule matches traffic, it's applied immediately regardless of any higher-numbered rule that may contradict it==.IT is recommend that rules are created in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.
+	 \- Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
+ 	\- You can create a custom network ACL and associate it with a subnet.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+ 	\- Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
+	 \- You can associate a network ACL with multiple subnets; however, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+	 \- has separate inbound and outbound rules, and each rule can either allow or deny traffic.
+	 \- ==are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic== (and vice versa).

 **VPC endpoint**:
-    a. enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+    a. enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection, by creating a entry in VPC route table to direct data to the AWS service.
     b.
 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 	c.
 Traffic between your VPC and the other services does not leave the Amazon network.
 	d. **gateway endpoint**